KCXinYuan/projectWeekShop/README.md

 - When submit order button is clicked, order information is posted to Node Express, user cart is reset, local storage is reset, and user's order number is displayed to the user.

 - When account button is clicked, user is taken to a login page.
 User logs in with username and password to proceed to user's account page.
 User's order history is retrieved from Node Express and displayed in a table.
+-
+- Vendor page displays all items being sold by current user.
+On this page the user can edit or delete existing products as well as listing new ones.

 Authors:
 Kevin Chuang, Tim Nguyen, Tomi Inouye, Ryan Morgan